ingowald/barney/README.md

 ![](samples/collage-triangles.jpg)

-# Barney - A OptiX-CUDA Accelerated Path Tracer for Data-Parallel Sci-Vis Rendering
+# Barney - A OptiX/CUDA Accelerated Path Tracer for High-Quality (and optionally Data-Parallel) Sci-Vis Rendering

 DISCLAIMER: Barney is a first prototype of a possibly-to-be data parallel ray/path tracer for sci-vis content.
 It can actually do quite